holmes1412/workflow-major/docs/en/about-config.md

 };
 ~~~

-[EndpointParams.h](../src/manager/EndpointParams.h) defines the struts for EndpointParams and the default values.
+[EndpointParams.h](../src/manager/EndpointParams.h) defines the struture of EndpointParams and the default values.

 ~~~cpp